 Gould Lake Conservation Area is 589 hectares of wilderness located in the Canadian Shield.
 It is also the head waters of the Millhaven Creek System.
 Gould Lake and the surrounding lands are not only important for water management reasons, they also provide excellent wildlife habitat and offer many opportunities for nature appreciation and recreation in all seasons.

 Gould Lake is a day use area.
-The Limestone District Board of Education operates its outdoor education programs on this property using the barn adjacent to the beach as its headquarters.
+The Limestone District Board operates its outdoor education programs on this property using the barn adjacent to the beach and the trailer as its headquarters.
 The main Rideau Trail and several side loops are located within the conservation area.
 The Rideau Trail Association (RTA) does most of the trail maintenance and trail development at Gould Lake.